Picture stone

 A picture stone, image stone or figure stone is an ornate slab of stone, usually limestone, which was raised in Germanic Iron Age or Viking Age Scandinavia, and in the greatest number on Gotland.
 More than four hundred picture stones are known today.
 All of the stones were probably erected as memorial stones, but only rarely beside graves.
 Some of them have been positioned where many people could see them at bridges and on roads.

 They mainly differ from runestones by presenting the message in pictures rather than runes.
 Some picture stones also have runic inscriptions, but they tell little more than to whom the stone was dedicated.
 Lacking textual explanations, the image stones are consequently difficult to interpret.
 Similar stones in Scotland are known as Pictish stones.
+The largest of the picture stones on Gotland is found in Änge in Buttle.
+It is 3.85 m tall and is richly ornamented in the style of the 8th century.

 Groups

 The dating of the stones is based on studies of their shapes and ornamentations.
 Subsequently, three distinct groups of stones exist with various aesthetics, locations and purposes.